What Is the UAE Corporate Tax Filing Deadline and How Do I Meet It?

 Registration Comes First

-Before you can file a Corporate Tax return, your business must be registered for Corporate Tax with the Federal Tax Authority (FTA).
-Registration is done through the EmaraTax portal.
-The FTA has set deadlines for registration based on when the company's first taxable period began, and penalties apply for late registration.
+Before you can file a Corporate Tax return, your business must be registered for Corporate Tax with the FTA through the EmaraTax portal.
+Penalties apply for late registration.

 What Is Required to File